tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems Pt2.md

 ![](Attachments/Pasted%20image%2020240428192510.png)

 # Cascade compensation via the s-plane
-- Rather than continuing on the path of design directly in the z-domain, we depart by covering
+- Rather than continuing on the path of design directly in the z-domain, we depart by covering analysis and design techniques that allow us to make use of previous knowledge by designing on the s-plane then transforming our s-plane design to a digital